You know how the expression goes: It’s not the destination, it’s the journey.

 You're almost there!
 But a swing by Pagosa Hot Springs (or an afternoon trip while you're settled in Durango) is well worth it.
 If you haven't noticed just yet, each mountain town has its own distinct personality.
 Pagosa Springs is just about 15 minutes east of Durango.
 There, you can plunge in the world's deepest geothermal hot spring, which was measured at 1,002 feet deep, which feeds mineral water to 23 soaking pools in The Springs Resort & Spa that's situated along the San Juan River.
 Pool hopping anyone?

 Distance covered: About 120 miles between Silverton and Pagosa Springs.
 You're only about 20 miles away from Durango, now.

 Looking for some more road trip inspiration?
-The Hot Springs Loop is a relaxing way to the explore Colorado's Western Slope.
+The Hot Springs Loop is a relaxing way to explore Colorado's Western Slope.
 The 720-mile loop connects Steamboat Springs, Glenwood Springs, Pagosa Springs, Ouray and Chaffee County.
-In all, there's 19 spots where you can soak in the geothermal wonders, while simultaneously taking in the the views of Colorado's great mountain towns.
+In all, there are 19 spots where you can soak in the geothermal wonders, while simultaneously taking in the views of Colorado's great mountain towns.